syslogic/cloudbuild-android/README.md

 # What it does?

 - It builds a Docker container from [Cloud Source Repositories](https://cloud.google.com/source-repositories) with [Cloud Build](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build).
 - It then publishes the container image as `eu.gcr.io/$PROJECT_ID/cloudbuild` to the [Container Registry](https://console.cloud.google.com/gcr/images).
 - Since the `Dockerfile` runs `./gradlew build`, the API level specified in the `build.gradle` gets installed.
 - It has OpenJDK8, Gradle wrapper, Android command-line & platform tools (no AVD).
+- It suppots code singing with Cloud KMS keyring.
+- It it prepared for Firebase App Distribution.

 # How to use it?